As the oldest community theatre in Arkansas, FSLT is excited to have celebrated our 75th Anniversary in 2022.

 Since diamond is the gemstone associated with a 75th anniversary, FSLT was excited to celebrate our major milestone with a Vahan Diamond Bracelet Raffle.
 Raffle tickets were sold in the lobby for 40 performances during our anniversary season.
 The grand prize winner, David Craig (shown right), was presented the stunning diamond bracelet provided by our generous patron, Kelly Newton (shown left) of Newton’s Jewelers.

 We greatly enjoyed collecting remembrances from volunteers, patrons and their families as part of our anniversary celebration.
-Take a minute to read these comments and take a walk down memory lane!
-Click here to add your own comments about what FSLT has meant to you.
+That compilation of comments was a walk down memory lane!

 What fun we had looking at our volunteers’ favorite FSLT photos as part of our 75th celebration.
 Backstage, on-stage, cast parties — we shared good times and good memories.
 The photos were included in a collaborative Facebook album to evoke fond memories and good laughs.